schollz/workshops/README.md

 </p>

+### Note: this workshop is available as a video series at [Music Hackspace](https://musichackspace.org/events/ample-samples-introduction-to-supercollider-for-monome-norns-live-session/).

 In this workshop we will start at the very beginning of SuperCollider.
 I will assume you don't now anything about SuperCollider.